wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 One way to make a limited-domain protocol fail-closed is to assign it a unique layer-2 protocol identifier, usually an EtherType.
 This mechanism is used by MPLS.
-In modern router and hosts, if such a protocol identifier is not enabled on an interface, then the Ethernet chipset will ignore the frame, and the node will not see or process it.
+In modern router and hosts, if such a protocol identifier is not enabled on an interface, then the Ethernet chip-set will ignore the frame, and the node will not see or process it.
 Thus, it is necessary to specifically enable the layer-2 protocol identifier on all relevant interfaces inside the limited domain, and the protocol will be blocked at the domain boundary where the